WKDN (AM): Greater Media takes over

 Joe Niagara soon joined the station with an afternoon drive show.
 The revived station originally played rock and roll hits from about 1955 to 1963, but newer music was added to the playlist over time; by the late '70s, the music mix was really closer to Adult Contemporary than oldies.
 Ratings were never spectacular, and WPEN opted to change formats in 1979.

-In 1979, WPEN dumped the Oldies format and became Nostalgia, featuring big bands hits and adult standards.
+In 1979, WPEN dumped the oldies format and became nostalgia, featuring big band hits and adult standards.
 The station became known as "950 WPEN, The Station Of The Stars".
 The station featured adult standards of the 1940s, 1950s, and 1960s, along with some big bands of the 1930s and 1940s.
 The station also mixed in some softer rock hits of the 1950s through the 1970s known as "baby boomer pop" by some.
-Over the years, many radio legends joined "The 950 Family," like Ken Garland, Joe Niagara, Bill "Wee Willie" Webber, Dick Clayton, Jerry Stevens, Joe Harnett, Bill Wright, Sr, Tom Moran, Andy Hopkins, Andy Kortman and Kim Martin.
+Over the years, many radio legends joined "The 950 Family", like Ken Garland, Joe Niagara, Bill "Wee Willie" Webber, Dick Clayton, Jerry Stevens, Joe Harnett, Bill Wright, Sr, Tom Moran, Andy Hopkins, Andy Kortman and Kim Martin.
 Joe Grady and Ed Hurst also returned to host a new version of the original "950 Club" on weekday afternoons.
 Ed Hurst would later revive the "Steel Pier Show" weekend afternoons.
 The station's "Adult Standards/Nostalgia" format was an original concept of Julian Breen, and later programmed by Joe Taylor, Paul Mitchell, Dean Tyler, Stan Martin, Charlie Mills and Bob Craig.
 Ed Klein, known as "The Doctor" of music was WPEN's music director during WPEN's heyday as a standards station and he often filled-in on the air for vacationing full-time talent.

 The station also had an emphasis on news and information.
 The format was adjusted at various times.
 In the 1980s, WPEN played more soft rock during the day and more big bands in the evening hours.
 But adult standards was always the focus of the station.
 WPEN, for many years, was the top rated radio station of its type anywhere.